HappyM0f0/UFOs/README.md

 <!-- ![Post_filter_no_Markings](https://github.com/HappyM0f0/UFOs/blob/main/static/img/UFO_02.png)<br> -->

-Afterward, the content of the table change to the desired filter.
+Afterward, the content of the table changes to the desired filter.
 In the image we see the results filtered to the state of "tx."<br>

 ![Post_filter_with_markings](https://github.com/HappyM0f0/UFOs/blob/main/static/img/UFO_02.1.png)<br>